 What is a retrovirus?
 What are endogenous retroviruses?

 To further understand endogenous retroviruses, it is imperative to consider the difference between a virus and a retrovirus.
 Take note that infections from viruses normally result in the death of host cells.
-However, infections from retroviruses such as the HIV do not result in direct cell death.
-Rather, when retroviruses infect cells, they merge with them.
-They behave like transposable elements because they are able to insert copies of themselves into the genome of the infected or host cells through reverse transcription.
-A cell infected with a retrovirus would thereby divide and propagate, carrying the genetic code of the viral pathogen in its DNA.
+However, infections from retroviruses such as the human immunodeficiency virus, including HIV-1 and HIV-2, do not result in direct cell death.
+Instead, when retroviruses infect cells, they merge with them.

 What are human endogenous retroviruses?
 Are humans made of viruses?